rogscar/CodeExamples/README.md

 # C# Code Examples

-This repository contains C# classes designed for data retrieval and processing in modern .NET applications.
+This repository contains C# classes and VB Files designed for data retrieval and processing in modern .NET applications.

 ## Classes